Dr. Julie Hayden, Psy.D. (Psy #24184)

 This workshop will include lectures, presentations, participant experiences, questions and answer periods.
 Workshop participants will have gained basic skills needed to work within a Batterer Intervention Program and the DV community.
 Participants will successfully complete the mandated initial 40 hour basic training as required in 1203.098 of the California Penal Code.

-The course work at San Diego Counselor Training and Rhombus is taught by Directors of Batterer Intervention Programs.
+The course work at the 40 hour domestic violence counselor training and Rhombus is taught by Directors of Batterer Intervention Programs.

 Dr. Julie Hayden is a licensed psychologist in California, the Dean of the Graduate School of Behavioral Sciences at Southern California Seminary, the Co-Chair of the San Diego MFT Consortium, Executive Director of Rhombus (a multifaceted approach to education and health) and has over 10 years experience as a clinician working with many populations including domestic violence perpetrators in DVRP programs.
 She follows her predecessor, Dr. Barry Lord, in gathering the heads of DVRP treatment programs in San Diego and other experienced treatment providers to train you from their years of experience.
 She also enjoys pushing for innovation in treating this difficult population and desires to be a catalyst for research on effective treatment modalities to then be incorporated in the court-mandated treatment facilities.